-The maps in Figure 6-1 are based on the Daily Air Quality Index (DAQI) which has been designed to inform the public about levels of air pollution and provides recommended actions and health advice.
+The maps in Figure 6-1 show the Daily Air Quality Index (DAQI) for regions across the UK for February 22nd to March 2nd.
+The DAQI has been designed to inform the public about levels of air pollution and provides recommended actions and health advice.
 The index is numbered 1-10 and divided into four bands, 'Low' (1-3), 'Moderate' (4-6), 'High' (7-9) and 'Very High' (10), to provide detail about air pollution levels in a simple way.
-On the 3rd March, the Eastern zone reached the 'Very High' Daily Air Quality Index band.
-The South East, West Midlands and East Midlands all reached the 'High' banding on the same day.